 Pfeiffer University offers the opportunity for highly motivated students to complete a Bachelor of Science in Business Management and Leadership (BMAL) degree and an MBA within 5 years.
-For more information about Pfeiffer University's MBA program, consult the Graduate Studies catalog and or the Pfeiffer University Business Department.
+For more information about Pfeiffer

 3-2 Program Overview

 150 Semester Hours Minimum: 116 Undergraduate SH, plus 4 activity hours and 30 Graduate SH.
 Students must complete all the B.S. graduation requirements by the end of their first semester as a senior (4th year).
 During the senior year, students will enroll in four (4) MBA courses (one during their first semester and three during their second semester).
 They will complete the rest of their MBA requirements in the fifth year.
 Students must complete all undergraduate graduation requirements and the requirements of the BMAL major before they are allowed to walk at the Undergraduate Commencement Ceremony.